86challenge/rules/rules.typ

 Welcome to 86 Challenge.
 Drivers of all skill levels are welcome and there is no charge to participate.

-See #link("https://86challenge.us")[86challenge.us] for more information, including schedule, historical results, and forms for registering for GT Radial's Championship Cash Prize and tire contingency program.
+See #website for more information, including schedule, historical results, and forms for registering for GT Radial's Championship Cash Prize and tire contingency program.

-Questions, corrections, and clarifications can be raised on our #link("https://www.facebook.com/groups/1009986312348877")[Facebook Group] or #link("https://discord.gg/sDKdV4TS4T")[Discord Server].
+Questions, corrections, and clarifications can be raised on our #facebook or #discord.

 #spacer